Community Living Standards

 - Residents who have an approved assistance animal that needs to go outside should have a plan to have an emergency contact care for the animal in the event they are quarantined on campus.

-- On-Campus Living’s ability to approve room moves once residents have moved-in will be very limited.
+- The Department of Residence Life's ability to approve room moves once residents have moved-in will be very limited.

-- On-Campus Living strongly encourages residents to be highly aware of implications
+- The Department of Residence Life strongly encourages residents to be highly aware

-for out of state travel during the academic year.
-Residents who travel out of state
+of implications for out of state travel during the academic year.
+Residents who travel

-may be required to comply with rigorous testing or quarantine requirements upon arrival
+out of state may be required to comply with rigorous testing or quarantine requirements

-back into the state of Alaska.
-Compliance with these requirements may impact your
+upon arrival back into the state of Alaska.
+Compliance with these requirements may

-- Additionally, residents who choose to travel during the Thanksgiving break may not be allowed to return to residential campus if they are not returning to On-Campus Living in the spring semester.
+- Additionally, residents who choose to travel during the Thanksgiving break may not be allowed to return to residential campus if they are not returning to UAA's residential community in the spring semester.

 - Cleaning Guidelines